sanghoon-kang/house_visiting-C/README.md

 # Contextual House-Visiting Task

+Task for "Preventing recovery of context-dependent reward memory with reconsolidation inference and stress manipulation"

 Modified from Gera et al. (2019)'s task.

 Some required files, including the movie file for the filler task, are too large for github.
 Please contact me at young950814@snu.ac.kr to acquire additional files.